ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 #### 5.3.1.7 Advantage Point Recalculation

 **Advantage points** are only relevant for the length of a particular **wagered sequence**.
 Your PC does not have any until the next **wagered sequence** begins, when you calculate them all over again.

+#### 5.3.1.8 What the AP Total Means

+**Advantage points** represent who has the advantage in a **sequence**.
+They represent who is enters the fray in the best starting position because of skill, support, or conviction.

+Losses represent:

+* Losing *momentum*.
+* Becoming overcome by *fatigue*.
+* *Morale* is failing.
+* Becoming close to losing *consciousness* from repeated blows.
+* Losing the support of the *audience*.

+If the opposition represents multiple opponents, then an **AP** loss may represent their ranks thinning.

+When your GM narrates **AP** losses they need to be guided by two principals:

+1. No effect is certain until the entire **wagered sequence** is over.
+2. When a character loses points, it can reflect any negative change in fortunes, not just the most obvious one

 ### 5.3.2 WAGERED SEQUENCE Outcomes